How to assign specific parts of an essay

-- Optional: students can choose to write this part if they want to but it has no impact on whether or not they can submit the assignment
+- Optional: Students can choose to write this part if they want to, but it has no impact on whether or not they can submit the assignment.

-- Don’t assign: students will not see this part during the assignment
+- Don't assign: Students will not see this part during the assignment.

-- Click "Save changes" at the bottom of the window to confirm your selections.
-Or click the "X" in the top right corner to forego any changes made.
+- Select Save changes at the bottom of the window.
+You can also select the X in the top right corner to forego any changes made!

-Note: At the moment, there isn't a way to edit which parts of an assignment are included once it is created.
+❗ At the moment, there isn't a way to edit which parts of an assignment are included once it is created.
 If students are revising an essay in parts, we recommend making one or two parts required and the remaining optional.

 Tips for Implementation